That was commonly believed to be a function of great literature: antidote to suffering through depiction of our common fate.—Philip Roth

 Also, she added, could Ms. Hoving pick Jim up, and she rattled off a quick address.

-I arrived at Two Towers at seven-fifteen, dressed in my best suit, which was a poor imitation of good grooming, nervous as sunlight.
+I arrived at Two Towers at 7:15, dressed in my best suit, which was a poor imitation of good grooming, nervous as sunlight.
 This time the doorman parted the waters for me immediately, and I proceeded up to Cecilia Quisby's wondrous place of residence, feeling like a kid on a first date.

 Knowing my early arrival was rude, I rapped lightly on Cecilia's door.
 It took some 90 seconds or so—an eternity—before the door was opened and there stood Dame Quisby herself.
 I had, of course, expected Lurch, and was embarrassed to find Cecilia at the door dressed only in a housecoat, albeit a sheer, sparkling housecoat.
 The shins which showed beneath the elegant hem of her garment, though aged, shone like ambergris, and her toenails were painted a pale shade of lavender, which made my heart do a sad drumroll.